sdc17/UPop/README.md

     ```
     Note that using mixed precision may produce nan gradients.
 Since UPop take gradients as metrics to determine pruned positions, nan gradients may disrupt the determination and degrade the performance.

-* For DeiT, modify the option `--batch-size` of the scripts to a smaller number.
+* For DeiT and Segmenter, modify the option `--batch-size` of the scripts to a smaller number.
 Mixed precision is not supported temporarily, as it frequently causes nan gradients.

 #### 5. Cannot find package `petrel-oss-sdk` while installing dependencies